 Even prior to expanding their ice cream store’s flavor palette, the shop’s saffron pistachio and rosewater ice creams were enough to captivate customers.
 As Papen recounted, both flavors are the chocolate and vanilla of Iran.

 Saffron is harvested through a laborious process as only three strands of the spice are found in the saffron crocus flower.
 Pricier than gold, saffron is known as the most expensive all-natural product in the world.
-Rosewater on the other hand is also derived through another long process, as rose petals are left in water, letting the liquid saturate the petals’ fragrance.
+Rosewater is also derived through another long process, as rose petals are left in water, letting the liquid saturate the petals’ fragrance.

 “When we have the blend of rose, saffron and pistachio, which is our signature flavor, it gives it almost a smokey, honey, rosy type of taste, which is not too sweet and it’s just right,” Papen said.

 With both saffron and rosewater rarely finding its way into Western food, both ingredients prove to be niche tastes, fascinating countless in Westwood.